 | Nanaimo British Columbia

 Susanne Tabata is a documentarian and digital media creator whose passion is to find truth in overlooked subject material.
 She was born in Nanaimo and grew up in Tokyo and Victoria before moving to Vancouver to study International Relations at UBC.
-She is a hapa-sansei, whose Steveston born father Susumu was the first student from an internment site to enter UBC in 1947 after the World War II.
+Her artistic practice is informed by the shadow of trauma experienced by her pre-war Japanese Canadian family.
+Themes of alienation or belonging are present in her work.